mici37000/oxsecurity/README.md

 ## Description

 OX Security application.
-This application has responsive design and can be viewed on computers and mobile devices.
+This application has responsive design and can be viewed on computers, tablets & mobile devices.

 ## Installation